What is a pigment spot?

 Medical skin program is an alternative

-Laser treatment is not always the best option for removing uneven skin tone and other pigmentation problems.
-We offer medical skin care programs from ZO Medical.
+Laser treatment isn't always the best option for correcting uneven skin tone and other skin pigmentation issues.
+We carry the medical skincare lines from ZO Medical.

-ZO Medical has excellent topical (cream) skin care programs for removing and reducing pigmentation problems.
+ZO Medical offers excellent topical (cream) skincare products for treating and reducing skin pigmentation issues.

 How we treat your pigment spots